tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 #### 2- Generate a New Client Certificate

-Using the Two-Way SSL you need to have a certificate for the client that will be use by Redis database proxy to trust the client.
+Using the Two-Way SSL you need to have a certificate for the client that will be used by Redis database proxy to trust the client.

-In this article I will use a self signed certificate using OpenSSL,in this example we care creating a certificate for an application named `app_001`.
+In this article I will use a self-signed certificate using OpenSSL, in this example, we are creating a certificate for an application named `app_001`.

-You can create as many certificate as you want, or reuse this one for all servers/applications.
+You can create as many certificates as you want, or reuse this one for all servers/applications.

 Open a terminal and run the following commands: